apuri92/citrine-challenge/writeup.md

 ![mixture.gif](images/mixture.gif)

 ### Timing and Memory
-* The timing (calculated using the [`time`](https://docs.python.org/3/library/time.html) library) This code finds 1000 points spread over the sample space in under 1 seconds for each given sample dataset.
+* The timing (calculated using the [`time`](https://docs.python.org/3/library/time.html) library) is shown.
+This algorithm finds 1000 points spread over the sample space in under 1 second for each given sample dataset.

 | Input Sample      | Time Taken    | Dimensions    | Points Generated  |
 | ---               | ---           | ---           | ---               |